Superalgos/Superalgos/README.md

 AAOlivia.1.0\AACloud.1.1\Poloniex\dataSet.V1\Output
 ```

-The format in which bots store their output is standardized, in an attempt to make data highly accessible.
-A tree-like folder structure is built following this pattern (which may slightly differ from bot to bot, depending on the specific data set):
+The format in which bots store their output is standardized.
+In an attempt to make data highly accessible, a tree-like folder structure is built following this pattern (which may slightly differ from bot to bot, depending on the specific data set):

 ```
 Data Set Name | Process Name | Time Period | Year | Month | Day | Hour